avanwinkle/masseffect2/modes/README.md

 Game logic modes handle underlying behavior and are not exposed to the player but do interesting things behind-the-scenes.

 #### Base
 * **[Base](base/config/base.yaml)** handles the fundamental gameplay and exists beneath all other modes.
-It handles the transitions between *global* and various wizard modes.
+It handles the transitions between *global* and various wizard modes, and is responsible for starting/stopping modes when balls start and end.
 * [Medigel](base/config/base_medigel.yaml) handles a special outlane ball save that can be enabled by events throughout the game and will save one outlane drain (if no other ball saves are active).

 #### Global
-* **[Global](global/config/global.yaml)** handles the transitions between *field* and various mission modes, as well as common gameplay behaviors that exists in non-wizard play.
+* **[Global Base](global/config/global.yaml)** handles the transitions between *field* and various mission modes, as well as common gameplay behaviors that exists in non-wizard play.
-* [Multiball](global/config/global_multiball.yaml) handles the lighting and lock-enabling of multiballs, since both Overlord and Arrival multiball modes use the same lighting/locking behavior.
+* [Global Multiball](global/config/global_multiball.yaml) handles the lighting and lock-enabling of multiballs, since both Overlord and Arrival multiball modes use the same lighting/locking behavior.
   * Use achievement states to determine which multiball mode is being advanced
   * Enable a "light lock" shot on two hitbanks
-  * Hit either hitbank to disable the "light" shot and light the "lock" shot
+  * Hit either hitbank to disable the "light" shot and enable the "lock" shot
   * Hit the lock shot to lock a ball, play a sound and slide, and re-enable the light shot
   * Lock three balls to start the appropriate multiball mode
   * After a multiball has been played, it can be lit/locked again but *both* hitbanks must be hit to light the lock.
-* [Planets](global/config/global_planets.yaml) handles the pop bumper and top lane behaviors, including multipliers and countdown awards.
+* [Global Planets](global/config/global_planets.yaml) handles the pop bumper and top lane behaviors, including multipliers and countdown awards.
-* [Recruit](global/config/global_recruit.yaml) handles the lighting and tracking of recruitment shots, allowing players to advance towards recruitment missions and playing sounds/slides when those missions are completed.
+* [Global Recruit](global/config/global_recruit.yaml) handles the lighting and tracking of recruitment shots, allowing players to advance towards recruitment missions and playing sounds/slides when those missions are completed.
 It also handles a common ball save that runs when any recruit mission starts.
-* [Shadow Broker](global/config/global_shadowbroker.yaml) handles the dropbank hits that progress towards the various Shadow Broker modes.
+* [Global Shadow Broker](global/config/global_shadowbroker.yaml) handles the dropbank hits that progress towards the various Shadow Broker modes.
   * Track dropbank completions and play a specific sound on each drop
-  * Light up to three lights to indicate the completion progress
+  * Light up to three playfield lights to indicate the dropbank progress
-  * Complete one set of three to enable the chase
+  * Complete three dropbanks to enable the chase mode/achievement
-  * While the chase is enabled, complete the dropbank to start the chase mode
+  * While the chase is enabled, completing the dropbank starts the chase mode
-  * After the chase is completed, hit the ball hold to start the vasir mode
+  * After the chase is completed, the ball hold is enabled to start the vasir mode
-  * After vasir is completed, track and light up another three dropbank completions
+  * After vasir is completed, the dropbank completion counting starts again
-  * On the third completion, enable the hagalaz mode
+  * On the next third completion, the hagalaz mode/achievement is enabled
-  * While hagalaz is enabled, complete the drapbank to start the mode
+  * While hagalaz is enabled, completing the drapbank starts the hagalaz mode
-  * After hagalaz is completed, hit the ball hold to start the broker mode
+  * After hagalaz is completed, the ball hold starts the boss mode
-  * After the broker is completed, additional dropbanks award bonus points
+  * After the boss is completed, additional dropbanks award bonus points

 #### Field
 * **[Field](field/config/field.yaml)** handles all playfield behavior when no mission or wizard mode is active.